 • Fakes and forgeries – implications for the art market, trends in the production and detection of fakes.
 The future of investigation of fakes by new or renewed scientific techniques.

 • Improved IT-technology for the protection of open sources against falsification.

 Please select one (or more) of the working groups, listed at the end of this page, to submit your poster to for consideration.

-Poster files (JPG or PDF format) should be submitted to email@example.com by December 31, 2013.
+Poster files (JPG or PDF format) should be submitted to email@example.com ultimately by January 31, 2014.
 Authors will be informed whether their work has been selected for further consideration early 2014.
 If selected, you will be invited to send in the printed original in A0 (zero) format for the Poster Exhibition at the Congress Information Market alongside the conference.
 A publication of posters and conference papers in the form of postprints is planned.

 Posters presented at and published as a result of the AiA Congress will all undergo a peer review process.
 To this end, the AiA Working Groups have appointed an Editorial Committee of international experts who will make selections from the poster files received.
 In contrast to our previous Call for Papers, topics that have been presented and/or published elsewhere are also accepted.
 Should you be invited to present a presentation, the conference organizers will provide for travel and accommodation for speakers at the congress.

 Please contact the conference organizers at firstname.lastname@example.org if you have any questions or wish to receive further information on the Congress.